How to Determine the Value of a Business

 Seller's Discretionary Earnings (SDE)

 Valuation is usually expressed as a multiple of SDE, from one to four times.
 The multiple depends on the type of business.
+Some common multipliers are the age of the business, risk, location /facilities, competition, the industry.

 Why Business Valuation Methods Are (Mostly) Not Accurate